louis-tru/quark/docs/CURRENT_WORK.md

 - Android GLES can spend substantial CPU time uploading dynamic R8 text/image textures.
 Treat GL/GLES as the correctness fallback; optimize only with new profiling evidence.
-- Linux clipboard has a build-wired placeholder.
-A real implementation should integrate with the active window-system backend; the current Xlib path needs X11 selection ownership and asynchronous request/notify handling.
 - CAPA is functionally closed enough for stabilization.
 Keep AASide for hairlines/text and use CAPA for complex ordered fills where batching makes sense.
 Algorithm and pass details live in